 Autosomal recessive is one of several ways that a trait, disorder, or disease can be passed down through families.
 An autosomal recessive disorder means two copies of an abnormal gene must be present in order for the disease or trait to develop.
-For a child born to a couple who both carry the gene (but do not have signs of disease), the expected outcome for each pregnancy is: a 50% chance that the child is born with one normal and one abnormal gene (carrier, without disease), a 25% chance that the child is born with two normal genes (normal), and a 25% chance that the child is born with two abnormal genes (at risk for the disease).
+For a child born to a couple who both carry the gene (but the parents themselves do not have signs of disease), the expected outcome for each pregnancy is: a 50% chance that the child is born with one normal and one abnormal gene (carrier, without disease), a 25% chance that the child is born with two normal genes (normal), and a 25% chance that the child is born with two abnormal genes (at risk for the disease).
 Note: These outcomes do not mean that the children will definitely be carriers or be severely affected.

-Review Date 10/27/2020
+Review Date 10/13/2022

 Updated by: Anna C. Edens Hurst, MD, MS, Associate Professor in Medical Genetics, The University of Alabama at Birmingham, Birmingham, AL. Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.